-The employment law attorneys at Cleveland Lehner Cassidy are dedicated to helping employees hold employers accountable for workplace mistreatment.
+The Indianapolis employment law attorneys at Cleveland Lehner Cassidy are dedicated to helping employees hold employers accountable for workplace mistreatment.
 Our team of attorneys understands that you may feel vulnerable coming forward with a claim that your rights have been violated.
 Our compassionate advocates will work with you to understand how those who wronged you could be held accountable for unlawful actions.

-We can service legal matters pertaining to the following and more:
+We offer legal services pertaining to the following employment issues and more:

 - Federal Employment Law

 - Sexual Harassment

 - Wrongful Termination